NeuromatchAcademy/course-content/tutorials/writing-tutorials.md

 ## Reviewing

-* Tutorials need to be approved by day organizer before submitting them to the [NMA course-content repo](https://github.com/NeuromatchAcademy/course-content/)
+* Tutorials need to be approved by day organizer before submitting them to the [NMA course-content github repo](https://github.com/NeuromatchAcademy/course-content/)
 * Once approved, submit all tutorials to [NMA github tutorials](https://github.com/NeuromatchAcademy/course-content/tree/master/tutorials) by June 5th so that the technical team can test the tutorials and check for standardization across all NMA tutorials.
+* This is [the tutorial reviewing guide](https://github.com/NeuromatchAcademy/course-content/blob/master/tutorials/reviewing-tutorials.md).
+We try to minimize the burden on the tutorial authors.
+You're the stars!
+* [We use a branch-pull-request workflow for content](https://guides.github.com/introduction/flow/).
+You stage everything on your own branch - you can mess up this branch as much as you want, it's 100% yours.
+Then when you're ready, you create a pull request to ask to merge your branch with the master branch (the stuff everybody sees).
+Add Marco and Patrick as reviewers.
+They'll review your notebooks, make comments, and after a couple of iterations they will merge onto master.